Mpprobst/EquineDatabase/readme.md

 - Nicholas Poe
 - Jake Hayden

+### Database Initialization
+To initialize this database, run /equine/utilities/initialize_database.sh to create the database in mysql.
+Then, run /equine/utilities/upload.sh to upload all files in the project to the /var/www/html/ directory.
+Anytime a change is made to the website, the upload.sh script can be used to push those changes to the website.
+Also, to change the ip address to which the website is hosted, change the ip address in the file: /equine/assets/php/redirect_helper.php

 ### Outside Resourses:
 - Plotly.ly : a JavaScript open source graphing library.
 We use Plotly to produce graphs displaying pathology data.
 - Bootstrap 4 : an open source toolkit for developing with HTML, CSS, and JS.
 We use Bootstrap to improve the general asthetic of our website.